zvigrinberg/redhat-dependency-analytics-plugin/README.md

   - For Pip3 - Set Name: _EXHORT_PIP3_PATH_ and Value: `/path/to/custom/pip3`.
   - For Python - Set Name: _EXHORT_PYTHON_PATH_ and Value: `/path/to/custom/python`.
   - For Pip - Set Name: _EXHORT_PIP_PATH_ and Value: `/path/to/custom/pip`.

-If you have a Snyk token, add that as an environment variable:
-- Click on Manage Jenkins -> System, scroll down to Global properties/Environment Variables.
-- Set the variable name to _EXHORT_SNYK_TOKEN_, and copy-and-paste your Snyk token into the value field.

 #### General Configuration
  Click <em>Manage Jenkins</em>.
 Click <em>System</em>, and scroll down to <em>Global properties/Environment Variables</em>.
 Here you can configure the following settings: